monstermichl/HandlebarsABAP/README.md

 ```

 ## Installation
-HandlebarsABAP can be installed via [abapGit](https://docs.abapgit.org/user-guide/projects/online/install.html) or by just creating a *ZCL_HANDLEBARS_ABAP*-class on the client and pasting the content of the latest *ZCL_HANDLEBARS_ABAP.abap* release file into it.
+HandlebarsABAP can be installed via [abapGit](https://docs.abapgit.org/user-guide/projects/online/install.html) or by simply creating a *ZCL_HANDLEBARS_ABAP*-class on the client and pasting the content of the latest *ZCL_HANDLEBARS_ABAP.abap* release file into it.

 ## What's supported so far
 ### Fields